ikuhamada/state-hands-on/CMD/CMD44/Beginner/co.rst

   GMAX      5.50

 ``GMAX`` is the cutoff wave vector for the plane wave expansion of the wave functions.
-GMAX**2 corresponds to the cutoff energy in Rydberg.
+GMAX**2 corresponds to the cutoff energy in Rydberg (in this case, 30.25 Rydberg (Ry)).

 .. code:: bash

   GMAXP     20.00

 ``GMAXP`` is the cutoff wave vector for the plane wave expansion of charge density.
-GMAXP**2 corresponds to the cutoff energy in Rydberg.
+GMAXP**2 corresponds to the cutoff energy in Rydberg (400 Ry).

 .. code:: bash